How Leaders Can Remove Barriers to Organizational Change

 Another barrier to organizational change is the belief that people affected by change are unable to act a certain way because they lack the knowledge or skills to “do it the new way.”
 If employees are willing to change but lack the specific skills or knowledge, you need to provide more support and more direction.

-When people are not confident in their abilities to change, focus on providing targeted training, practice, coaching, and feedback.
+When people are not confident in their abilities to change, focus on providing customized training, practice, coaching, and feedback.

 3. Lack of Desire